Torus orbit closures in flag varieties and retractions on Weyl groups: Introduction

+We do not know any counterexample to the question and answer it affirmatively when $W$ is a symmetric group and $\A$ consists of two elements (Proposition~\ref{prop:two-elements}).

+This paper is organized as follows.
+In Section~\ref{sect:Coxeter_matroids}, we introduce the matroid retraction and prove Proposition~\ref{prop:intro}.
+We also recall the characterization of Coxeter matroids by Gelfand-Serganova in terms of the associated polytopes.
+In Section~\ref{sect:torus-orbit}, we define the geometric retraction, reformulate it using a Bruhat decomposition of $G/B$, and prove Theorem~\ref{theo:A}.
+A Coxeter matroid is called representable if it can be realized as the torus fixed point set of a torus orbit closure in $G/B$.
+We discuss the representability when $G$ is of type A in Section~\ref{sect:representability}.
+In Section~\ref{sect:Retraction on the Weyl group}, we define the algebraic retraction and prove Theorem~\ref{theo:B}.
+In Section~\ref{sec:characterization}, we discuss the above question.

-\textbf{Acknowledgments.} The authors thank to Professor Satoru Fujishige, Gabriel C. Drummond-Cole, Damien Lejay, and Kyeong-Dong Park for their interest and valuable discussions.
+\textbf{Acknowledgments.} The authors thank to Satoru Fujishige, Gabriel C. Drummond-Cole, Damien Lejay, and Kyeong-Dong Park for their interest and valuable discussions.
+They also thank the anonymous referees for their valuable comments to improve the presentation of the paper drastically.

 Lee was supported by IBS-R003-D1.
-Masuda was supported in part by JSPS Grant-in-Aid for Scientific Research 16K05152 and a bilateral program between JSPS and RFBR.
+Masuda was supported in part by JSPS Grant-in-Aid for Scientific Research 19K03472 and a bilateral program between JSPS and RFBR.
 Park was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Government of Korea (NRF-2018R1A6A3A11047606).
+This work was partly supported by Osaka City University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics JPMXP0619217849).